vaersaagod/seomate/README.md

 ### fieldProfiles [array]
 *Default: `[]`*
-Field profiles defines waterfalls for which fields should be used to fill which meta tags.
+Field profiles defines "waterfalls" for which fields should be used to fill which meta tags.
 You can have as many or as few profiles as you want.
 You can define a default profile using the `defaultProfile` setting, and you can map your sections and category groups using the `profileMap` setting.
 You can also override which profile to use, directly